19982 Barbaradoore: Orbit and classification

 When applying the Hierarchical Clustering Method to its proper orbital elements, Barbaradoore is a member of the Phocaea family (701), a large family of stony S-type asteroids with nearly two thousand known members.
 It orbits the Sun in the inner main-belt at a distance of 1.7–3.0 AU once every 3 years and 7 months (1,303 days).
 Its orbit has an eccentricity of 0.29 and an inclination of 22° with respect to the ecliptic.

 Recent Mars-crosser and disparate criteria

 As of 2017, Barbaradoore has become a Mars-crossing asteroid (MCA), a dynamically unstable group between the main belt and the near-Earth populations, because its perihelion is at 1.6657, declining from 1.6662 AU just the year before.
 In the JPL Small-Body Database, an asteroid's perihelion has to be smaller than 1.666 AU in order to classify as MCA, while in the Lightcurve Data Base, that limit is defined at 1.668 AU.

 As of 2017, the Minor Planet Center does not classify Barbaradoore as an MCA, due to a differently defined threshold-perihelion of 1.6600 AU.
 It therefore remains an unspecified main-belt asteroid.
-Before 2017, when Barbaradoores orbit did not yet cross that of Mars, it was an outer Mars grazer.
+Before 2017, when Barbaradoore's orbit did not yet cross that of Mars, it was an outer Mars grazer.